 \section{Introduction}

-Numerical simulations are the important tool in development of semiconductor devices.
-Since our contemporary electronics relies on the semiconductors, there is strong demand on the progress in this domain.
+Numerical simulations are the important tool in the development of semiconductor devices.
+Since our contemporary electronics relies on the semiconductors, there is a strong demand for the progress in this domain.
 Examples of such devices are light emitting diodes, lasers, transistors, detectors, and many others.
-There are various approaches in simulations of such devices, depending on precision, efficiency and size of a simulated fragment.
-On the one hand there are so-called \emph{ab initio} methods, which are used to investigate properties of elements composed of hundreds of thousands of atoms.
-These methods use fundamental laws of physics and they need days or weeks to to perform a single simulation on a computational cluster.
-On the other hand there is a drift-diffusion theory.
-In this case the model is much simpler and it allows to simulate whole semiconductor device on a standard desktop computer.
-This model describes two kinds of carriers, electrons and holes, which move in the electric field present in semiconductor devices.
-From the mathematical point of view, it consists of a system of three nonlinear elliptic differential equations, which are called van Roosbroeck equations \cite{BellSystTechJ-1950-29-560}.
+There are various approaches in simulations of such devices, depending on precision, efficiency, and size of a simulated fragment.
+On the one hand, there are so-called \emph{ab initio} methods, which are used to investigate properties of elements composed of hundreds of thousands of atoms.
+These methods use fundamental laws of physics, and they need days or weeks to perform a single simulation on a computational cluster.
+Then there is a drift-diffusion theory.
+In this case, the model is much simpler, and it allows to simulate whole semiconductor device on a standard desktop computer.
+This model describes two kinds of carriers (electrons and holes), which move in the electric field present in semiconductor devices.
+From the mathematical point of view, it consists of a system of three nonlinear elliptic differential equations, which are called the van Roosbroeck equations \cite{BellSystTechJ-1950-29-560}.